mervekldrm/mervekldrm/README.md

 - 👋 Hi, I’m @mervekldrm
 - 👀 I’m interested in mobile app development and data science.
-- I'm continuing to Google's Data Analysis course from Coursera.
-- 🌱 I’m currently learning Kotlin for app development
-- 📫 How to reach me: mervekaldirim1201@gmail.com
+- 📫 How to reach me: merve_kaldirim@outlook.com

 <!---
 mervekldrm/mervekldrm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.